 Students who do not meet these requirements might consider Qualifying Studies.

-If you meet all of the entrance requirements, but the program is full, you will be given an opportunity to register in Qualifying Studies.
-Should a space become available at a later date, you will be contacted.
+If applicants meet all of the entrance requirements, but the program is full, they will be given an opportunity to register in Qualifying Studies.
+Should a space become available at a later date, they will be contacted.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.